 Middle Childhood – Develop the heart through imagination

-Cambridge Pathway students have the chance to acquire the knowledge and skills they need to achieve at school, university and beyond.
+Our students have the chance to acquire the knowledge and skills they need to achieve at school, university and beyond.

 The four stages lead seamlessly from primary to secondary and pre-university years.
 Each stage builds on the learners’ development from the previous one, but can also be offered separately.
-Similarly, each syllabus adopts a ‘spiral’ approach, building on previous learning to help advance students study.
+Similarly, each syllabus adopts a ‘spiral’ approach, building on previous learning to help advance students’ study.
 Our curriculum reflects the latest thinking in each subject area, drawn from expert international research and consultation with schools.

-The Benefits of Waldorf Education
+The Benefits of Canadian Education

 Children enjoy an unhurried childhood.

-Learning is hands-on and age-appropriate.
+Learning is hands on and age appropriate.

-Students learn how to take an active role in their own education.
+Students learn how to take an active role in their own education

-Waldorf schools produce well-rounded individuals.
+Lighthouse schools produce well-rounded individuals

-Waldorf-educated individuals have a lifelong passion for learning.
+Canadian educated individuals have a lifelong passion for learning.

-The Central Role of a Waldorf Teacher
+The Central Role of A Lighthouse Teacher

 Phuket’s newest international school.